 ME: Alright cool.
 So at least that opens it up a bit.
 I guess the follow up question then would be – have you worked in another setting other than hospital?
 How do you know you wouldn’t like another setting?
 When you say clinical, it grinds a little, as working in private practice or aged care, can be just as clinical.
 Even sport can be classified as clinical if you drill down.
 So what is it about hospital that actually makes that the only place to be?

 NEW GRADUATE: The only other experiences I’ve had are my uni prac blocks.
 One being food service in mental health and another doing policy work at cancer council.
 I preferred having a group of other more experienced dietitians to work with and have the support of.
 I am open to other places including community or sports dietetics but hospital would be my first choice.

 ME: All good!
 Always like to hear the perspective.
 As people often say hospital for that same reason.
 There is a lot of support in other roles that new grads don’t even consider.
 Because they believe that there isn’t anywhere better than a hospital.
 Ultimate advice, the more that you corner yourself off from opportunities the harder it will be for you to get the role you want.
 If you don’t get one within the first 3 months, cause all you did was apply for hospital work because you believe that’s best, you could be one that has no work and twiddling your thumbs.
 Advice; if you ONLY want to be in Sydney, you need to apply for everything.
 Otherwise I’d tell you to apply for every hospital job in Australia, if that’s all you want to do.

-If you find yourself narrowing your options just like this, maybe it’s time to reassess and consider how bad you want to be a dietitian?
-Apply for everything, get experience and then go after chasing your dream job.
+If you find yourself narrowing your options and cornering opportunities like this, maybe it’s time to reassess and consider how bad you want to be a dietitian?
+Apply for everything, get experience and then go after chasing your dream job.-